IWWG Task Group on

 To conclude, the dynamics of the discussion during the workshop underlined the remarkable interest shown towards landfill aeration.
 The possibility of bio-stabilizing closed MSW landfills has already been implemented into the German and Austrian legislation and approved CDM methodologies demonstrate that in-situ aeration contributes towards climate protection.
 Tasks for the near future exist with a standardisation of both lab and full scale aeration procedures as well as a better understanding of specific processes involved in the bio-stabilization.

 Next TGLA meeting:

-Information about the next regular meeting of the Landfill Aeration Task Group will be announced in a short time.
+The next regular meeting of the Landfill Aeration Task Group will take place during the Sardinia Symposium 2021.